 First off, thanks to everyone for all of your congratulations and kind words in response to The French Laundry post.
 Since a few people have asked, I thought I’d share some tips on securing one of the famously elusive reservations.
 This isn’t really groundbreaking stuff—all the info is available elsewhere on the internet—nevertheless, here goes.

 Basically, getting a reservation at The French Laundry comes down to pure determination.
 They claim there is no special treatment, although I’m sure if you’re someone really important, things would be different.
 In any case, it is possible for an average person acting alone to get in, but if you are hoping for a weekend dinner, it’s going to take some persistent effort.
-There are two ways to make a French Laundry reservation; by using Open Table or calling on the phone.
+There are two ways to make a French Laundry reservation; by going to French Laundry on Open Table or by calling on the phone.

 Taking the Open Table e-Route